The Lexicon, Bracknell: Retail and leisure

 The hospitality and leisure part of the development would include a 12-screen Cineworld, with restaurants including Nandos, Wagamama, Gourmet Burger Kitchen, and Carluccio's.

 Location & transport

 The development is located in the town centre of Bracknell, Berkshire.
 Bracknell was one of the UK's new towns launched in the 1950s.
 The town is located between the M4 and M3 motorways, and around 30 mile from central London.

 The regeneration led to a purpose-built car park that would hold up to 4,000 cars.
 Other transport improvements were also made to the area.

 Future plans

 The 2017 opening of The Lexicon marked the second phase of Bracknell's regeneration, with further plans to redevelop the town centre.

-Work is continuing to develop Princess Square and the area around the old Bentalls store, called The Deck.
+Work to develop Princess Square and the area around the old Bentalls store, called The Deck, was planned but these have stalled and other possibilities for the area are being discussed.